 Measure Inspired by Nashville Teen’s Disappearance is Designed to Help Law Enforcement in the Event of a Missing Child

-The measure was unanimously approved by the Assembly Education Committee and now awaits consideration by the full Assembly.
+The bill was released by the Senate Education Committee and now heads to the full Senate for further consideration.